brendencoffey/joe-marketing-site/blog/posts/loyalty-marketing-smarter-growth.md

 ---
-title: "Loyalty Marketing with Joe: Smarter Growth, Not Just Redemptions"
+title: 'Loyalty Marketing with Joe: Smarter Growth, Not Just Redemptions'
-date: 2025-04-17
+date: 2025-04-17T00:00:00.000Z
-author: "Marketing"
+author: Marketing
-category: "loyalty-marketing"
+category: loyalty-marketing
+excerpt: >-
-excerpt: "Boost coffee shop growth with Joe Loyalty.
+  Boost coffee shop growth with Joe Loyalty.
 Achieve higher participation, smarter fund use, and real ROI with a 6% flat rate.
-Drive new purchasing behavior, not just discounts."
+Drive new purchasing behavior, not just discounts.
 featured: false
+featured_image: /images/blog/posts/loyalty-marketing-smarter-growth.png
 ---

 Most coffee shop loyalty programs look good on the surface—customers earn points, redeem rewards, and come back for more.
 But here's the catch: **between 8% and 18% of loyalty-attributed sales end up being promotions and comps that coffee shops pay for**.
 And most of that spend goes toward **rewards on purchases customers were going to make anyway**.